anishakd4/rustTutorial/hello_program/README.md

 - A char in Rust is always 4 bytes in size and can represent characters from various languages, including ASCII characters, emojis and characters from non-latin scripts.

 ## array type

+- An array is a collection of homogenous elements.
+Meaning collection of only 1 type of elements.